jueves, 17 de noviembre de 2022

 Recent studies indicate that drugs used in mass drug administration programs are capable of reversing sub-clinical lymphatic damage in children and provide benefits other than an interruption of transmission.
 But when there is permanent irreversible damage to the lymphatic system due to filariasis, it also generally remains subclinical for years or gives rise only to non-specific presentations of adenitis/adenopathy, which will later develop and cause lymphoedema of limbs.
 Clinical manifestations of the disease appear most frequently during early adulthood or later, and without correct treatment, will then progress to its late severe “elephantiasis Stage”, hydrocele, and consequent acute attacks of dermatolymphangioadenitis.
 Read more about the signs, symptoms, and complications of the disease HERE.

 In consequence, very little attention, if any, has been given to the signs and symptoms of lymphatic filariasis in childhood.
-Lymphedema whatever the cause or setting, all need the same compression treatment and garments to prevent later debulking surgeries or the development of the elephantiasis stage.
+Lymphedema whatever the cause or setting, all need the same lymphatic therapy and compression garments to help prevent later debulking surgeries or the development of the elephantiasis stage.
 International health organizations must implement correct treatment programs, and emphasize the need for disability-alleviation efforts among children as well as adults.
-Control of morbidity management with correct compression treatment for established lymphedema should be implemented by national health systems.
+Control of morbidity management with adequate treatment for established lymphedema should be implemented by national health systems.
 Read more about what is the best treatment for children with lymphedema HERE.

-Scientific studies highlight the importance and implications of compression therapy in controlling the progression of Lymphoedema.
-Clinical outcomes on interventions to manage lymphedema, show that simple hygiene-based measures are necessary, but these alone are not enough to reduce the limb size and volume.
+Scientific studies highlight the importance and implications of lymphatic therapy in controlling the progression of Lymphoedema.
+Clinical outcomes on interventions to manage lymphedema, show that simple hygiene-based measures are necessary, but these alone are not enough to control disease progression.
 Limb and genital Lymphedema should always be treated in their early stages, and not left undertreated till reaching its severe “elephantiasis stage”.

 Recognizing that LF disease starts its development in childhood has immediate practical implications both for the management and to prevent the progression of the disease in individual patients and for the broader public health efforts to overcome all childhood illnesses.
-For decades, this disease (lymphatic dysfunction) which is treatable and preventable, embodies the failures of health systems, governments, and societies to tackle the structural inequalities and injustices that allow this cruel and ignored condition to thrive.
-In accordance with children's and human rights, all children suffering from lymphatic dysfunction (lymphedema), whatever its cause or setting, should have access to the correct treatment to manage this chronic and progressive disease.
+For decades, this disease (lymphatic dysfunction) which is treatable, embodies the failures of governments and health systems to tackle the structural inequalities and injustices that allow this ignored condition to thrive.
+In accordance with children's and human rights, all children suffering from lymphatic dysfunction (lymphedema), whatever its cause or setting, should have access adequate lymphatic therapy to manage this chronic and progressive disease.

 References: